 You will be amazed as you . . .

 - Explore lush forests filled with oak, hickory, maple and ash in the North Woods.

 - Visit the ethereal Secret Garden of the formal gardens.

 - See the ornate French iron gate that protected Cornelius Vanderbilt II’s mansion.

 - Learn the fascinating history of a convent built before Central Park existed.

 - Overlook the scenic vista of the Harlem Meer.

 - Find peace and tranquility along the beautiful Loch and waterfalls of the captivating Ravine

 The tour is conducted in the rain, snow or shine.
-Some locations may not be open or accessible depending on weather and/or park closings.
+Some locations may not be open or accessible depending on weather conditions and/or park closings.

-The tour is approximately 3.5 miles in distance and takes about 2.5 hours.
-You should be in good physical shape for the tour.
-There is uneven terrain, unpaved trails, rocks, some steep (but short) hills on dirt and mulch, uneven stairs and potentially slippery areas when wet.
-It is important that you dress appropriately and wear suitable shoes.
+The tour is approximately 3.5 miles and takes about 2.5 hours.
+You should be in good physical shape; there is uneven terrain, unpaved trails, rocks, some steep (but short) hills on dirt and mulch, uneven stairs and potentially slippery areas.
+It is essential that you dress appropriately and wear suitable shoes.

 The tour meets around 100th Street & Central Park West.
-The “Secrets of Central Park” tour details will be sent once you register.
+The “Secrets of Central Park” tour details will be sent after you register.

 Best Central Park Walking Tour New York City